List of Mass Effect characters: Tali'Zorah

 Tali'Zorah, initially known by her full name Tali'Zorah nar Rayya, is the first quarian character to appear in the series.
 She is a squad mate in each of the three games.
 While she is known as a genius in the field of mechanical engineering.
 As the daughter of Admiral Rael'Zorah, there is much pressure for Tali to excel.
 In the first game, she is on her Pilgrimage, before handing Shepard incriminating evidence about Saren and joining their crew.
 In the second game, now Tali'Zorah vas Neema and later Tali'Zorah vas Normandy, where she joins Shepard on a suicide mission to rescue human colonists from the Collectors, and she is a potential romance option for a male Shepard.
 If she survives the suicide mission, she will appear as a squad member in Mass Effect 3, with the option to continue their relationship from 2 if she was Shepard's paramour.
 If Shepard sides with the geth over the quarians during the latter's attempt to retake Rannoch, she will commit suicide after witnessing the annihilation of the quarian Migrant Fleet.
 If Shepard is able to broker peace between the quarians and geth, she will survive.

 Tali is voiced by Ash Sroka, also credited as "Liz Sroka".

 Liara T'Soni

-Liara T'Soni is an asari scientist, that joins Shepard's squad in the first game and appears in 2 as a non-player character (available as a temporary squad member in Mass Effect 2: Lair of the Shadow Broker) and as a full squad member in 3.
+Liara T'Soni is an asari scientist who joins Shepard's squad in the first game and appears in 2 as a non-player character (available as a temporary squad member in Mass Effect 2: Lair of the Shadow Broker) and as a full squad member in 3.
 She is one of the experts on Prothean history and technology.
 Liara is a potential romance option for Shepard throughout the entire trilogy.
 Following Shepard's death in Mass Effect 2, Liara gradually became emotionally hardened, and began working as an information broker, eventually leading to the events of Lair of the Shadow Broker which conclude with her becoming the new Shadow Broker.

 Liara is voiced by Ali Hillis.